 Radio Frequency-Reducing Products

-A network adapter allows you to bring Internet into a room that is not near a router.
-Uses the electric circuits to bring the Internet to distant rooms without WiFi (don't forget to turn off the WiFi on your computer).
-Two adapters per box.
-Either adapter can be the mother unit, connected to the router with an Ethernet cable, supplied with the adapters.
+A network powerline adapter allows you to bring Internet service into a room that is not near a router.
+It uses the electrical circuits in walls to bring the Internet to distant rooms without WiFi (don’t forget to turn off the WiFi on your computer).
+It comes with two adapters per box.
+They are interchangeable, meaning either adapter can be the mother unit connected to the router with an Ethernet cable, which is supplied with the adapters.
 The other unit goes in any room where you want Internet.
-Up t 1200 Mbps.
-Three data ports on the bottom of each adapter allows up to three Ethernet cables to be plugged in at once, eliminating the need for a data switch in the room where the remote adapter is plugged in.
-You can even plug two extra devices into the open data ports on the mother adapter.

 Here are two choices:

 Here is another choice for a MoCA unit:

 A large selection of shielded, grounded Ethernet cables is available here.
 As an example, a wide choice of lengths and colors for Cat 7 shielded, grounded Ethernet cables are available here: